 Discard data have been available for the groundfish fishery since 1990.
 Discards of Atka mackerel for 1990-1999 have been presented in previous assessments (Lowe et al. 2003).
-Aleutian Islands Atka mackerel discard data from 2000 to the present are given in Table 16.3.
+Aleutian Islands Atka mackerel discard data from 2000 to the present are given below: